maespi/SportsPlace/README.md

 ![alt text](assets/gettingStarted/bookings.png)

-All data that the app uses is stored in 'dataStorage.dart', mainly referenced as global.
+All data that the app uses is stored in '/lib/special/dataStorage.dart', mainly referenced as global.